 Whether or not your office is cleaned on a regular basis, dirt, grime and general clutter is likely to build-up.
 Keeping your workspace tidy and hygienic is important for your work ethic and professionalism, so it’s important to keep on top of the state of your office.
 Even if your workspace is regularly cleaned by cleaning staff, there are some changes and investments you can make to keep your office to a high standard of cleanliness.
 Here are just a few examples of how you can keep your workspace clean and tidy.

 Set aside time for a regular clear-out of your office.
-You’re likely to build-up a collection of papers, files, stationary and more that you simply don’t need.
+You’re likely to build up a collection of papers, files, stationery and more that you simply don’t need.
 Take the time to cut out the clutter by having a big sort-out.
 This will help to keep your workspace looking great, and will also help you to find exactly what you need when you need it.